kjolley/BIGSdb_documentation/administration.rst

 allowing different similarity thresholds to be pre-determined.
 Currently, single-linkage clustering is supported whereby each member of a group must have no more than the specified number of allelic differences with at least one other member of the group.

+.. _seqdef_classification_schemes:

 Defining classification scheme in sequence definition database
 ==============================================================